 Eating right is always important, but it’s especially vital during cancer treatment.
 Your body needs the right balance and amount of food when you’re undergoing chemotherapy, radiation therapy and other cancer-fighting treatments.

-“You definitely want to maintain a healthy body weight if at all possible,” says Salem Zeglin, a registered oncology dietitian who provides custom, one-on-one support to help cancer patients meet their unique nutritional needs at Tidelands Health Cancer Care Network, our region’s most comprehensive cancer provider and an affiliate of MUSC Health’s Hollings Cancer Center, a National Institutes of Cancer-designated cancer center.
+“You definitely want to maintain a healthy body weight if at all possible,” says Salem Zeglin, a registered oncology dietitian who provides custom, one-on-one support to help cancer patients meet their unique nutritional needs at Tidelands Health Cancer Care Network, our region’s most comprehensive cancer provider and a collaboration with MUSC Health’s Hollings Cancer Center, a National Institutes of Cancer-designated cancer center.

 “Eating well helps you maintain your energy to get through treatment, and it can help to decrease side effects,” she says.